21 July 2005 London attempted bombings: Immediate response

 Prime Minister Tony Blair, Home Secretary Charles Clarke, and other ministers and key officials from government and the emergency services attended a meeting in COBR.
-Blair interrupted a meeting with Prime Minister of Australia John Howard to attend a COBR meeting, although he and Howard later gave a joint news conference in response to the attacks on both the London Underground and Bethnal Green (Howard was also in Washington, D.C., at the time of the 11 September 2001 attacks.)
+Blair interrupted a meeting with Prime Minister of Australia John Howard to attend a COBR meeting, although he and Howard later gave a joint news conference in response to the attacks on both the London Underground and Haggerston (Howard was also in Washington, D.C., at the time of the 11 September 2001 attacks.)
 Whitehall, the main artery serving the governmental district, was initially sealed off and evacuated, but was reopened at 14:45.
 It was subsequently closed again around 15:25 following an arrest and a bomb scare, both of which were fairly quickly resolved.

 Sir Ian Blair, the Met police chief, described the incident as "serious" but said that there were "fewer injuries", caused by bombs that appeared to be "much smaller than those used on 7 July".

 The police advised people to stay where they were and not travel unless absolutely necessary.
 However, people living within a 300-metre radius of the bomb sites were evacuated, due to worries about chemical agents being used.
 By about 16:00, however, Sir Ian Blair described the situation as "firmly under control" and urged London "to get ... moving again".

 According to the Evening Standard, stranded commuters and evacuated locals in Shepherd's Bush held an impromptu street party during the evening of 21 July, in the vicinity of the crime scene, which lasted until the early morning.
 Music was provided by a peace activism group, and several photographs of this appeared in London's local press the following day.

 International reaction

-Australian Prime Minister John Howard condemned the attack on the London Underground and Bethnal Green stated that Australia stood by Britain and that people should "beware the minds of terrorists" during a press conference with Tony Blair.
+Australian Prime Minister John Howard condemned the attack, and stated that Australia stood by Britain and that people should "beware the minds of terrorists" during a press conference with Tony Blair.

-The United States Department of State informed President George W. Bush of the attacks and The Pentagon raised its security level in response to the incidents in central London and Bethnal Green.
+The United States Department of State informed President George W. Bush of the attacks and The Pentagon raised its security level in response to the incidents in London.
 In addition, New York City Police Commissioner, Raymond Kelly announced that they would begin randomly searching backpacks on the New York City Subway system, though they have said that this move had been under consideration before the events in London.

-China Foreign Ministry spokesman Liu Jianchao has said that "China thoughts are with the peoples of London" by this tragedy and once again "condemned" any terrorist attacks targeted at civilians.
+China Foreign Ministry spokesman Liu Jianchao has said that "China's thoughts are with the peoples of London" by this tragedy and once again "condemned" any terrorist attacks targeted at civilians.